 Basically, there are five major styles of T'ai Chi Ch'uan, all of which are often viewed as having branched from one of them, the Chen style of T'ai Chi Ch'uan.
-Except for Chen, the other four styles were influenced or based on the teachings of Yang Luchan.
-The Yang Style was started by Yang Luchuan when he began to teach the Wu Yuxian who later started the Wu/Hao style.
+Except for Chen, the other four styles were primarily influenced or based on the teachings of Yang Luchan.
+The Yang Style was started by Yang Luchuan when he began to teach Wu Yuxian who later started the Wu/Hao style.
 The Sun style branched from Wu/Hao style when Hao Weizhen taught Sun Lutang who synthesized, to a certain degree, the Hao style with Baguazhang and Xingyiquan.
 The Wu (Chian Chuan) style branched from the Yang style when Wu Quan You developed a combative, fast form based on his studies with Yang Luchan and his son, Yang Banhou.

 An Overview of Tai Chi Chuan (Taijiquan) - A Brief Comparison of the Stylesby Gerald A. Sharp

 LEFT: One of many different possible applications of Wu Style's "White Stork Flaps Its Wings" (Fast Set).
 Additional T'ai Chi applications and other internal Chinese martial arts can be found on our Applications page.

 See the Taijiquan Origins page to read more about the development of T'ai Chi Ch'uan.

 T'ai Chi Ch'uan as a class of Nei Jia Internal Kung Fu